Memory in cyclically crumpled sheets

-To quantify the evolution with applied loading cycles, we obtain the distributions of the magnitude of the local mean curvature $P(|H|)$ and plot them in Fig.~\ref{fig:twist}E for various $n$.
-We observe that it is broadly distributed, and broadens further as the sheet is repeatedly twisted showing that the sheet is being increasingly creased not only with $\theta_f$ (see SI Section~\ref{sec:hyst}), but with $n$ as well (see SI Movie~S2).
-We plot the average of the distribution $\langle |H| \rangle$ of the flattened scanned sheet in Fig.~\ref{fig:twist}F and observe that $\langle |H| \rangle$ grows systematically higher with increasing $\theta_f$.
+We plot the average of the distribution $\langle |H| \rangle$ of the flattened scanned sheet in Fig.~\ref{fig:twist}(f) and observe that $\langle |H| \rangle$ grows systematically higher with increasing $\theta_f$.
 Further, each $\langle |H| \rangle$ is well described by a logarithmic function $\langle |H| \rangle = H_1 + H_2 \log n$, where $H_1$ is the magnitude of the mean curvature observed after the application of the first cycle, and $H_2$ captures the growth with number of cycles.
-As shown in Fig.~\ref{fig:twist}G, $H_2$ increasing approximately proportional to $H_1$.
-Thus, we find that not only do the crumples formed depend on the applied twist, but that the rate of the grow upon repeated loading is essentially proportional the deformations after $n=1$.
+As shown in Fig.~\ref{fig:twist}(g), $H_2$ increasing approximately proportional to $H_1$.
+Thus, we find that not only do the sheet deformations depend on $\theta_f$, but that the rate of their grow with $n$ is essentially proportional the deformations after $n=1$.
 The observed trends are relatively insensitive to increasing the loading rates by an order of magnitude (see Fig.~\ref{fig:ratedep}).